Graduate Student in Nursing Association (GSNA)

 Please note: Mail received at the School of Nursing must be related to your work as a graduate student.
 Mail of a confidential or sensitive nature (i.e. Tax Forms) will not be left in mailboxes, and will be available for pickup at the Student Support Office.
 You will receive email notification of this mail.

-GSNA meetings are open to all voting & non-voting members, that takes place once a month in the Grad Lounge.
-Meetings involve, discussing, planning, and organising GSNA activities.
+GSNA meetings are open to all voting & non-voting members.
+Meetings involve, discussing, planning, and organizing GSNA activities.
 As well, we consider issues at the School of Nursing (SoN) and UBC levels that pertain to graduate students in nursing.
 GSNA represents the nursing graduate students in a variety of committees in the School of Nursing and the larger university community, such as the Graduate Student Society, SoN Faculty Caucus, SoN Graduate Programs Committee, and SoN Scholarship of Teaching and Research (STaR) Committee.
 If you would like to attend a GSNA meeting or are looking for a way to be involved, contact us to receive information about our next meeting.

 The GSNA partners with the School of Nursing to bring Graduate Student Orientation to all doctoral and masters students.
 GSNA members are an integral part of the planning committee, and along with Graduate Program Advisors, Faculty and Student Support Office organize and deliver Graduate Orientation in August or September of each year.

-The GSNA gratefully acknowledges the generous and ongoing contributions of the School of Nursing towards our efforts to launch a new organization.
+The GSNA gratefully acknowledges the generous and ongoing contributions of the School of Nursing towards our efforts.
 The encouragement, advice, workshops, and partnerships offered by various faculty members, staff, and the SoN leadership have been instrumental to our success.
 We look forward to the continuation of the ongoing collaboration!